melaniebrgr/learning-computer-science/02-programming/04-design-patterns/singleton-pattern/singletone-pattern.md

 The Singleton pattern is acutally considered to be a code smell and best avoided for the reasons the we avoid globals in general:

-1. They make it harder to reason about the code since we need to understand all the points that modiffy it when there's a bug
+1. They make it harder to reason about the code since we need to understand all the points that modify it when there's a bug
 2. Encourage coupling between modules
-3. Aren't concurrency friendlt
+3. Aren't concurrency friendly
 4. Are difficult to refactor, since they require touching every file the singleton is accessed.

 ## References